SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/Api.md

     * `@abstractmethod register_routes()`: The contract method.
 Every concrete handler must implement this to register its URL rules with the Flask app.

+#### `base/base_streaming.py`

+* **Responsibility**: Houses the streaming machinery shared by the OpenAI and Ollama handlers: the Eventlet-optimized streamer (background reader greenlet plus heartbeat-capable client generator), the synchronous fallback streamer, and the selector that picks between them.
+The `base_` filename prefix keeps this module out of the `ApiServer` handler discovery walk.
+The streaming behavior itself is described in section 5.
+* **Key Components**:
+    * `StreamingApiConfig`: A frozen dataclass holding the four values that differ per API schema: the log label, the heartbeat bytes, the response mimetype, and the stream-terminator predicate.
+Each handler module defines one at module level.
+    * `handle_streaming_request()`: The selector.
+Uses the Eventlet streamer when Eventlet is installed and actively monkey-patching the socket layer; otherwise falls back to synchronous streaming.
+Handlers call this with their `StreamingApiConfig` and their own `handle_user_prompt` reference (passed at call time so tests can patch it on the handler module).
+    * `stream_with_eventlet_optimized()` / `stream_response_fallback()`: The two streaming implementations.
+Both
+      release the request's idempotency entry in their teardown `finally` and log pre-response disconnects (see section 8).

 #### `impl/openai_api_handler.py`

 * **Responsibility**: Implements all endpoints that conform to the OpenAI API specification.